Lloyd Evans (rugby union, born 1995)

-Lloyd Evans (born 14 December 1995) is an English professional rugby union player who plays as fly-half for Premiership Rugby club Gloucester Rugby.
+Lloyd Evans (born 14 December 1995) is an English professional rugby union player who plays as fly-half and at fullback for Dragons.

 Career

 Club

 In November 2013 Evans made his senior debut for Gloucester in an Anglo-Welsh Cup game against Northampton Saints.
 In May 2015 he made his Premiership debut as a 60th minute replacement against Bath.

-On 16 May 2017, Evans signed his first professional contract to remain with Gloucester at Kingsholm Stadium from the 2017-18 season.
+On 16 May 2017, Evans signed his first professional contract to remain with Gloucester at Kingsholm Stadium from the 2017–18 season.

+On 5 July 2024, Evans signed for Welsh region Dragons in the United Rugby Championship after leaving his home club Gloucester.

 International

 Evans represented the England under-18 team.
 He was a member of the England under-20 squad at the 2015 World Rugby Under 20 Championship and played in pool matches against Japan and Wales.
 He featured as a replacement during the final as England finished runners up to New Zealand.

 Evans also qualifies to represent Wales through his father Huw Evans a former chairman of Scarlets.